thu-ml/tianshou/docs/tutorials/cheatsheet.rst

             self.baseline = 0
         def preprocess_fn(**kwargs):
             """change reward to zero mean"""
+            # if only obs exist -> reset
+            # if obs/act/rew/done/... exist -> normal step
             if 'rew' not in kwargs:
                 # means that it is called after env.reset(), it can only process the obs
-                return {}  # none of the variables are needed to be updated
+                return Batch()  # none of the variables are needed to be updated
             else:
                 n = len(kwargs['rew'])  # the number of envs in collector if self.episode_log is None: